groverj3/groverj3.github.io/content/articles/2019-08-22_just-write-your-own-python-parsers-for-fastq-files.md

 than any parser I'd written myself early-on in learning bioinformatics, and it not actually being simpler to implement.
 However, I'd never looked at this in detail.
-Additionally, I'd recently run across a few posts on [biostars](https://www.biostars.org/) posts where users were deriding people for asking "What is the most efficient way to parse a huge .fastq file" for something similar.
+Additionally, I'd recently run across a few posts on [biostars](https://www.biostars.org/) where users were deriding people for asking "What is the most efficient way to parse a huge .fastq file" for something similar.

 First of all, don't discourage people who are trying to learn.
 Secondly, this is